 The general steps are:

 At Texas Service Animals, you start with a secure online questionnaire and then meet with a Texas licensed psychotherapist.
-You can begin any time using our free ESA and PSD evaluation form .
+You can begin any time using our free ESA and PSD screening .

 Under the ADA, a trained service dog, including a psychiatric service dog, is generally allowed in most public places such as stores, restaurants, hotels, and government buildings, as long as the dog is under control and not causing a disruption.